 Step 4: Slice your watermelon in half to make it easier to trim the rind off of your melon.

-Step 5: Trim the rind off the watermelon.
+Step 5: Trim the rind off the watermelon and cut it into cubes.

-Step 7: Place watermelon cubes in the jar of a blender, or use an immersion blender to purée the watermelon.
+Step 6: Use an immersion blender to purée the watermelon.

 💡tips & tricks for getting it right